 - YOUR back if you’re experiencing trouble lifting your pooch on and off furniture

-A split second later, after having taken a look at the pictures of both products, my thought process expanded and went to “But wait!
-These would be great for rear leg strength training!“.
+A split second later, after I took a look at the pictures of both products, my thought process changed.

-Bonus – Using The Stairs/Ramp To Strengthen Their Hindquarters
+Bonus – Using The Stairs/Ramp To Strengthen Dog Hindquarters

-The ramp and stairs are made of foam, and while they’re made of industrial grade high-density foam, they are not as sturdy as similar products made of wood or metal, and they’re a little on the unstable side when walked on by larger dogs.
-The company does specify that their products (only) support dogs up to 75 lbs.
+The ramp and stairs are made of foam, and while they’re made of industrial grade high-density foam, they’re not as sturdy as similar products made of wood or metal.

-Buzz weighs about 70 lbs and made both the stairs and ramp wobble slightly, but he was still able to use them.
+Buzz weighs about 70 lb and made both the stairs and ramp wobble slightly, but he was still able to use them.

 I weigh 130 lbs and definitely made both wobble, so neither are a good fit for large and extra large dogs.

 They’re a wonderful solution for tiny to medium size dogs suffering from arthritis or who are simply not well equipped to jump on and off furniture.
-(I’m thinking Doxies, Basset Hounds, Corgis, Bulldogs…) #ShortLegProblems
+I’m thinking Doxies, Basset Hounds, Corgis, Bulldogs…